Huotes/CommitMaker/README.md

 3 Database SQL walked into a NoSQL bar.
 A little while later they walked out, because they couldn't find a table.

 Hacking is like sex.
 You get in... you get out... and hope that you didn’t leave something that can be traced back to you.

+Chuck Norris is the only person in the world that can actually email a roundhouse kick.